Chinese wonder why their tourists behave so badly

 Thanks to microblogging sites in China, accounts of tourists behaving badly spread like wildfire across the country, provoking disgust, ire and soul-searching.

-"Objectively speaking, our tourists have relatively low-civilised characters," said Liu Simin, researcher with the Tourism Research Centre of Chinese Academy of Social Sciences.
+"Objectively speaking, our tourists have relatively low-civilized characters," said Liu Simin, researcher with the Tourism Research Centre of Chinese Academy of Social Sciences.

 "Overseas travel is a new luxury, Chinese who can afford it compare with each other and want to show off," Liu said.
 "Many Chinese tourists are just going abroad, and are often inexperienced and unfamiliar with overseas rules and norms."